-The single and video for “Tattoo” arrived on the Internet today and it's pretty easy to see what they were going for.
-The simple, black-and-white video puts the band on an empty stage, like the one that made them seem larger than life in “Jump.”
+The single and video for "Tattoo" arrived on the Internet Tuesday and it's easy to see what they were going for.
+The simple, black-and-white video puts the band on an empty stage, like the one that made them seem larger than life in "Jump."
 It opens nicely with a solid, grinding guitar riff from Eddie Van Halen, but then the lyrics start.

 "I got Elvis on my elbow," Roth offers.

 "I've got hula girls on the back of my leg and she hulas when I walk," he adds.

 And it only gets worse, with a lackluster chorus that rhymes "sexy dragon magic" with "so very autobiographic."

 It's weird how "Tattoo" was picked as the first single -- "She's the Woman," which they unveiled at their showcase, is a much better song.

 The video only reinforces the chunkiness of it all, with the guys basically just standing around until the confetti and balloons fall.
 Eddie's guitar solo is pretty good, but then it's back to "sexy dragon magic" again.
 Ow.
 Might as well jump.

 Exclusive subscription offer

 Newsday covers the stories that matter most to Long Islanders.
 We dig deep to uncover the facts, hold the powerful in check and keep a watchful eye on Long Island.

 Your digital subscription, starting at $1, supports local journalism vital to the community.SUBSCRIBE NOW